awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 1. In the navigation pane, choose **Security Groups**\.

-1. Select the checkbox for the security group associated with your NAT instance\.
+1. Select the checkbox for the NATSG security group associated with your NAT instance\.

 1. Choose **Edit inbound rules** on the **Inbound rules** tab\.